pkra/2022-athen-stem-conf/talk.md

 ## Real life at scale (1)

-An real life example of scale
+An real life example of scale at the AMS:

 [Existence of minimal models for varieties of log general type, Birkar et al.](https://www.ams.org/journals/jams/2010-23-02/S0894-0347-09-00649-3/)